 - 3 apples - diced

-- 1 Tbsp butter - sub. dairy free butter if needed
+- 1 tablespoon butter - sub. dairy free butter if needed

-- 2 Tbsp apple cider - or apple juice
+- 2 tablespoon apple cider - or apple juice

 - 2 sheets pie dough - use gluten free if needed